Testimony of the Day

 I can’t wait to see his lab numbers, as well as the reaction from the cardiologist at his December appointment.
 We learned that not all fruit is created equal, and we were previously equating fruit to vegetables.
 The weight is coming off, joint pain is non-existent, our skin looks and feels healthier.
 John noticed that he had forgotten to take his inhaler (he is an asthmatic) for weeks, it just wasn’t necessary.
 He is down 30 lbs currently from his March weight.
 What I’ve discovered is that even though I’m only down about 10 lbs, I’ve gone down at least 2 sizes in slacks, soon to be 3.

 Our arms are firmer, we have more muscle definition and this is without exercise.
 We now equate carbs to sugar.
-With some friends of ours, we took a road trip to attend your Metabolism 101 class this past Sunday, travelling 300 miles one way to attend.
+With some friends of ours, we took a road trip to attend your Metabolism 101 class this past Sunday, traveling 300 miles one way to attend.
 It was worth the trip.
-We are now the proud owners of all your books, autographed by the author and editor/photographer J. Not only did we get to personally meet you & Craig, we were able experience your knowledge, your enthusiasm, your sharing and caring attitude.
+We are now the proud owners of all your books, autographed by the author and editor/photographer J. Not only did we get to personally meet you & Craig, but we were also able to experience your knowledge, your enthusiasm, your sharing, and caring attitude.
 What can I say?
 You are just amazing.
 Thanks so much!”

 If you want to get started on a path to health and healing, click HERE.
 You will not regret it!

 Do you complain of sagging skin or cellulite?
 One of the big contributors to the aging process and development and perpetuation of degenerative diseases is Advanced Glycation End Product (AGEs) glycation.
 Glycation is where a chemical reaction occurs between proteins and either sugars, lipid peroxidation products (free radicals from oxidative damage), or the breakdown products of sugar.
 So sugar plays a big role in glycation as does oxidative damage (think PUFA oils and sugar inflammation).